What are Weight Sensors?

 Figure 4.
 Tuning Fork Sensor

-7. Gyro Weight Sensor
+7. Gyroscopic Weight Sensor

 The rotor is installed in the inner frame and rotates steadily around the X axis at an angular velocity ω.
 The inner frame is connected to the outer frame via a bearing and can tilt and rotate about the horizontal axis Y. The outer frame is connected to the machine base via a universal coupling and can rotate around the vertical axis Z.

-8. Resistance Strain Weight Sensor
+8. Resistance Strain Gauge Weight Sensor

 Figure 5.
 Working of Strain Gauges